Three Little Chickpeas

 Ingredient notes and substitutions

-The strawberry mango and banana smoothie recipe uses simple ingredients, but please see the recipe card below for the exact measurements.
+The strawberry mango and banana smoothie recipe uses simple ingredients, but please see the recipe card below for exact measurements.

 A bowl of frozen strawberries, a bowl of frozen mango, a bowl of fresh spinach, a banana, and a lime.

-How to make a mango strawberry and banana smoothie
+How to make a strawberry mango and banana smoothie

-Smoothies are so easy to make, just add everything to a blender and blend until smooth.
+1. Add everything to a blender and blend until smooth.

 A blender with frozen strawberries, frozen mango, ripe banana, and water.